Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_permutations.rst

 As we have pointed out, a decomposition of a given permutation into a product of transpositions is not unique.
-Nevertheless, the number of factors in every such expression is either always even or always odd.
+Nevertheless, the number of factors in every such decomposition is either always even or always odd.
 In Appendix A5. we prove the following

 .. is not unique, the parity of the number of factors is always the same.